Best Fly Line Backing Of 2023: Buyers Guide

 Orvis Gel Spun backing is another good option that I have been testing and liking.

-Since trout do not pull out a lot of backing, you don’t need as much on the reel, and Dacron feels the reel faster.
+Since trout do not pull out a lot of backing, I don’t need as much on the reel, and Dacron feels the reel faster.
 For this reason, all my trout reels have Rio Dacron or Orvis Dacron on them.

 Also, the line’s low memory and remarkable strength-to-diameter ratio make it easier to spool without getting tangled or knotted.

 I’ve recently started using PowerPro HollowAce backing because another guide recommended it.
-I’m still testing this out since it is a relatively new product and new to me but so far so good.
+I’m still testing this out since it is a relatively new product and new to me, but so far so good.

 The 40 lb weight tolerance is great for handling the biggest fish.